 The first farmstand was built by John and Gordon in 1974 and originally operated as a self-serve outlet for the surplus food left over after their orders from food co-ops, restaurants, and stores in Cambridge and Boston were filled.
 The current farmstand was built by John and Gordon in 1986 and still serves the community and farm today.
 In 2005 Brian Cramer joined the Hutchins team as Farm Manager, taking over the daily and seasonal management of the farm.
 In 2011, Gordon’s daughter Liza Bemis returned to the farm full time to mange the retail operations.
 These days all of the produce grown is sold at the farmstand, local farmers’ markets, and to a small select number of restaurants.
 What is not sold is donated to charity.
 Hutchins Farm works with a number of local charities including Rosie’s Place, Food for Free, and the Boston Area Gleaners.

-In addition to the main farm, Hutchins also rents two properties from the Town of Concord – a 15 acre parcel called the Peter Spring Farm off of route 62, and a 12 acre parcel off of Barrett’s Mill Road on the former McGrath Farm.
-Hutchins Farm shares the Peter Spring Farm with the endangered Blanding’s Turtles.
-As part of our lease, we maintain approximately 5 acres specifically so the turtles have a nice nesting habitat.
+In addition to the 63 acre main farm, Hutchins also rents two properties from the town of Concord – a 15 acre parcel called the Peter Spring Farm off of Route 62, and a 12 acre parcel off of Barrett’s Mill Road on the former McGrath Farm.
+Hutchins Farm shares the Peter Spring Farm with the endangered Blanding’s turtles.
+As part of our lease, we maintain a 5 acre parcel specifically so the turtles have a nice nesting habitat in their preferred grasses.

 John retired from co-managing the farm business in 2015, although he still is an owner of the operation.
 Gordon continues to manage the business, but he no longer works seven days a week.
 Hutchins Farm has been fortunate to have legions of talented, dedicated, and hardworking employees over the years, many of who have gone on to start their own farming operations, or whom have dedicated their careers’ to improving agriculture or environmental causes.
 The current Hutchins Farm crew is working hard to provide our customers with the very finest fruits and vegetables, produced sanely and safely with respect for our land, our employees, and our customers’ health.